Sleep is very important to the body and without the proper amount of sleep the body won’t function properly as it should.

 Our bodies have a natural way of recuperating overnight preparing us for the next day.
 While your sleep is important however there are certain conditions sometimes health, mental, emotional or physical that cause that rest to be affected.

 Sleep deprivation hinders the healing of muscle injuries that need time to heal.
 Lots of healing takes place overnight.
 The lack of adequate sleep never helps the body to get better when there is an imbalance.
-As a chiropractor in Wasilla, Alaska, I’d like to share a few things you can do to help.
+As a chiropractor for whiplash in Juneau, Alaska., I’d like to share a few things you can do to help.

 Sleeping With Whiplash